devopsengineerDan/Daniel_project/Backup.md

           where  4: MAJOR VERSION - Incremented when major changes are made like architectural changes.
                  0: MINOR VERSION - Incremented when minor changes are made which does NOT break the API like adding a new feature
 	        10: PATCH VERSION - Incremented with bug fixes.
-### 4. Have requirements-dev.txt for testing and deployment(i.e heroku) packages
+### 4. Have requirements-dev.txt for testing and deployment(i.e heroku) packages.
-### 5. Have toml file to manage setup configurations.
+### 👉 5.  -Use __init__.py on package or library to be imported.
+           -Use bash for execution in main file. (i.e) #!/usr/bin/env python -Use utf-8 for character encoding in main file. (i.e) # coding: utf-8 -Avoid using header links (i.e) HTML,CSS,Pyscript.
+Have files located locally on project folder -Have pyproject.toml file to manage setup configurations, for flexibility in execution of program  and for points(2,3 and 4).
 ### 6. Have .gitignore and have necessary files in there.
 ### 7. Use pipenv to manage virtual environments with python versions.
 ### 8. Write explicit code for readability and scalability.